Find A Tour

-This day begins with a coach pickup in front of your hotel - you’ll stay with the same coach all the way to Victoria.
+This day begins with a coach pickup from either your downtown hotel location or bus depot in Vancouver- you’ll stay with the same coach all the way to Victoria.
 After leaving downtown, the coach passes through farmland on the way to the Tsawwassen Ferry Terminal.
 The one and a half hour sailing crosses Strait of Georgia before entering the scenic GulfIslands.
 While onboard the ferry, guests can access the buffet dining-room, café, snack bar, gift shops, video arcade and various lounge areas.

 From the Victoria bus depot we escort you to your hotel which is a stone’s throw from Victoria’s picturesque harbour and promenade.
 Enroute we’ll give you a quick tour of the city’s highlights.
 You’ll have the late afternoon and evening to enjoy on your own.
 Optional activities include: horse drawn carriage rides, classic car rentals, whale watching, museums, tours of Victoria’s InnerHarbour and ButchartGardens.